po1sigala/live/01-Class-Content/09-NodeJS/README.md

 * Explain the importance and usefulness of ES6+ concepts such as `let`, `const`, and arrow functions.

-* Handle asynchrony with callbacks, Promises, and async/await.
+* Handle asynchronicity with callbacks, and Promises.

-* Make server-side API calls with the Fetch API and Axios.

 ## Technical Interview Preparation